Visrael24/Dev10-Final-Assessment/README.md

 2. How much do countries depend on fish for sustenance?
 3. It's said that eating fish leads to healthier lives, is this true?

+To address these questions, we created a [PowerBI Dashboard](https://app.powerbi.com/groups/me/dashboards/a74ff3fa-cdcc-427f-8fdd-cdebc69d73a5?ctid=d4e104e3-ae7d-4371-a239-745aa8960cc9&experience=power-bi) which incorporates our most useful visualizations and allows for more in-depth exploration about our findings.

 <br>